SimpleFunctions

 Strategy = "buy cheap binary tail protection above N% probability"; Views = exposures to hedge.

-Your Kalshi API key is encrypted with industry-standard encryption before storage.
-The encryption key exists only in the cloud runtime environment.
+The Kalshi API key is encrypted at rest; the encryption key lives only in the runtime environment.

-For each tick the key is decrypted in-memory, used to sign API requests, then immediately erased from process memory.
-The key never touches disk in plaintext.
+Each tick, the key is decrypted in-memory, used to sign API requests, then erased from process memory.

 FAQ